beaverbuilder/documentation/docs/beaver-builder/layouts/modules/video/video.md

 **oEmbed**

-Instead of adding an iFrame you can also add the URL for your video as long as the video service is supported by [WordPress oEmbed](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from).
+Instead of adding an iFrame you can add the URL for your video as long as the video service is supported by [WordPress oEmbed](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from).

 ### Structured data tab